 Let's take spinach, for example.
 Unless it is laden with unhealthy salt, I find that a cup of cooked spinach on my plate can taste bitter and very unappealing.
 What I learned is that raw spinach leaves, perhaps sprinkled in a salad are much more tasty than cooked ones.
 Let's take them a step further and make them even more tasty!

 Most of us like milkshakes, smoothies, fruit drinks.
 Why not incorporate your healthy spinach into one?
 There are many readymade vegetable drinks in the supermarkets but they might contain not so healthy added sugar, salt or sugar substitutes.

 With just a little time on your hands, less time than it will take you to make a quick run to the market, you can prepare a delicious spinach smoothie.
-Here are the ingredients you will need on hand, or run to the market after all, pick them up, come back home and then you're ready:
+Here are the ingredients you will need on hand to make this healthy green drink, or you might want to run to the market after all, pick them up, come back home and then you're ready!: